noworry-b-still/rfs/README.md

 ## Client/Server:

-1. Client disconnects after making/handling a command request.(atleast this is the intention)
+1. Client disconnects after making/handling a command request.(atleast this is the intention) (if not, press Ctrl-C)
 2. Server stays alive until an interrupt (Ctrl-C) is pressed, basically it listens for clients requests until killed.

-## Bugs/Features/Changes (to be worked):

-1. Client sometimes doesn't disconnect.
-2. Implement Multi-client support.
-3. Refactor the code, especially `server.c` and `client.c`.

-## Bugs(fixed so far):

-1. Improved client not disconnecting (not 100%).
-2. Fix creating directories during GET which was not working earlier.